Dylan O'Brien opens up about making grueling new action thriller American Assassin...

 Michael Keaton, Taylor Kitsch, David Suchet and Scott Adkins are in supporting roles, working for director Michael Cuesta.

-As the movies comes to cinemas (it’s out on September 14th and will be available to pre-order on DVD from hmv’s online store on the same day), we spoke to O’Brien about the gruelling preparation he went through to play the character, working with Michael Keaton and whether there’s room for a sequel to American Assassin...
+As the movies comes to DVD shelves (it’s out on January 15th and is available to pre-order on DVD from hmv’s online store on the right-hand side of the page), we spoke to O’Brien about the gruelling preparation he went through to play the character, working with Michael Keaton and whether there’s room for a sequel to American Assassin...

 The movie is incredibly physical, getting ready for it must have been really hard work...